swig/cccl/README.markdown

 ### Quick Overview

-cccl is known to work on Cygwin and MinGW.
+cccl is known to work on Cygwin, MinGW, MinGW-w64 and MSYS2.

 You can either copy the cccl script to somewhere on your system, or you can do a `./bootstrap && ./configure && make install` from the source if you have a